teekennedy/paperless-preprocess-pipeline/README.md

-# One-touch solution for paperless-ng

-This repo integrates your scanner with paperless-ng to provide an all-in-one solution for going paperless.
-Push button, get clean, searchable PDF.
+# Paperless preprocess pipeline

+Preprocessing pipeline for importing scanned documents into paperless-ng using opencv and unpaper.

+## Features

 ## Motivation

 The [paperless-ng] project is a great tool for digitizing and organizing paper documents.
-It has great document post-processing features including machine-learning powered tagging, document metadata autofill, search indexing, and automatic OCR.
+It has excellent document post-processing features including machine-learning powered tagging, document metadata autofill, search indexing, and automatic OCR.
 It presents all your documents in an intuitive, modern UI.